-- No more than two courses from the same department may apply to the General Education areas D, E, F, G, and H. (Except if a student completes one of the specific course sequences, such as History 4A-B-C, listed above for the depth requirement.) - A course listed in more than one general subject area can be applied to only one of these areas.
-(Example: Art History 6A cannot be applied to both areas E and F.) However, a course can be applied towards a single general subject area and any special subject areas which that course fulfills.
-(Example: Asian American Studies 4 can be applied to the Writing and Ethnicity requirements in addition to the Area Frequirement.) - Some courses taken to satisfy the General Education requirements may also be applied simultaneously to the American History and Institutions requirement.
+- A course listed in more than one general subject area can be applied to only one of these areas.
+(Example: Art History 6A cannot be applied to both Areas E and F.) However, a course can be applied towards a single general subject area and any special subject areas which that course fulfills.
+(Example: Asian American Studies 4 can be applied to the Writing and Ethnicity requirements in addition to the Area F requirement.) - Some courses taken to satisfy the General Education requirements may also be applied simultaneously to the American History and Institutions requirement.
 Such courses must be on the list of approved General Education courses and on the list of approved American History and Institutions courses. - Courses taken to fulfill a General Education requirement may be taken on a P/NP basis, if the course is offered with that grading option (refer to GOLD for the grading option for a particular course).